flojoy-ai/studio/CONTRIBUTING.md

     `key:` A string to identify the node uniquely among all nodes.
     `type:` A sub-category from `COMMAND_MANIFEST.ts` in [`src/feature/flow_chart_panel/manifest/COMMAND_MANIFEST.ts`](https://github.com/flojoy-io/flojoy-desktop/blob/main/src/feature/flow_chart_panel/manifest/COMMANDS_MANIFEST.ts)
     `parameters:` Parameters which the node expects in it's function's parameter `params`.
 Ctrl panel uses this manifest to populate UI where users can modify these parameter values.
 It's an Object, where each key is a parameter name and value is an object of:
-    - `type:` Type of parameter value should be se to one of `number`, `string`.
+    - `type:` Type of parameter value should be set to one of `number`, `string`.
 If you want to add a new type discuss it with the team.
     - `default:` Default value of the parameter.
     - `options:` Array of options, each option should be of the same type as declared.